marionbarker/loopdocs/docs/browser/edit-browser.md

 1. Save the change(s) using descriptive comments
 1. Repeat until done with this Module

 Later, you will use information from your <code>fork</code> to create your customizations.
-(Suggestion - use same file as your Secrets, or at least keep the customization file in the same folder).
+(Suggestion - use the same file as your Secrets, or at least keep the customization file in the same folder).
 Details are found at the [Prepare the Customizations](#prepare-the-customizations) section.

 ### Error Committing Your Changes